A CONVERSATION WITH LENORA CHU, AUTHOR OF LITTLE SOLDIERS

 Q.: As part of your research, you got to know a couple of Chinese high school students.
 What did they share with you about their lives?

-Q.: As Steve Jobs said, â€śInnovation distinguishes between a leader and a follower.â€ť How will these Chinese kids fare once they enter a fast-moving global workplace, and must be creative and flexible?
-Do American students have a leg up in this area?
+Q.: As Steve Jobs said, â€śInnovation distinguishes between a leader and a follower.â€ť How will these Chinese kids fare once they enter a fast-moving global workplace?
+Do American students have a leg up in creativity?

 Q.: Your parents are Chinese, but you were born and raised in the U.S. What aspects of Chinese education were still a part of your upbringing even though you were educated in America?

 Q.: In what ways would you say that the Chinese education system is superior to ours?
-What aspects of the do you think it would be wise for the U.S. to adopt?
+What aspects should the U.S. consider adopting?

 Q.: What should we eschew emulating?